HSLdevcom/jore4-deploy/README.md

 _Note that key vault's access policies are reset whenever you run this playbook.
 So if you manually added access policies, they will disappear.
 This is a limitation of Azure (4.2.2020)._

+_Note that when rerunning this playbook, the vault-user binding with AKS breaks.
+To fix it, you need to rerun the aks provisioning playbook_

 ### 3. Provisioning a log workspace